The Embassy of United States of America in Georgia offers two Fulbright Programs:

 Click here to find out more.

-2) Fulbright Visiting Scholar Program (No longer Accepting Applications.)
+2) Fulbright Visiting Scholar Program

 The Fulbright Visiting Scholar Program is a non-degree, post-doctoral award program for junior and senior researchers, university lecturers and experts from academic institutions in Georgia who wish to conduct post-doctoral research, lecture, or pursue combined lecturing and research in the United States.